Tactical Combat Casualty Care: Tactical Field Care (TFC)

 Continued assessment and management in TFC includes treating penetrating eye trauma, assessing for traumatic brain injury or head injuries, treating burns, splinting fractures, and dressing non-life-threatening wounds.
 TCCC promotes the early and aggressive use of analgesia (pain management) on the battlefield through the administration of Ketamine and/or Oral Tranmuccossal Fentanyl for casualties with moderate to severe pain.
 TCCC also promotes the early administration of oral and intravenous or intramuscular antibiotics.
-The remainder of TFC is dedicated is reassessment of injuries and interventions, documentation of care, communicating with tactical leadership and evacuation assets.
+The remainder of TFC is dedicated to reassessment of injuries and interventions, documentation of care, communicating with tactical leadership and evacuation assets.
 TFC culminates with packaging a casualty for evacuation and then evacuating by available air, ground, or maritime assets.

 Tactical Evacuation Care (TACEVAC)

 TACEVAC care encompasses the same assessment and management included in TFC with additional focus on advanced procedures that can be initiated when en route to a medical treatment facility.
 The caveat of TACEVAC is the evacuation means and care may or may not be dedicated medical platforms such as a MEDEVAC helicopter.
-TACEVAC can also include the evacuation of casualties on available non-medical assets and the provision of care in such circumstances.
+TACEVAC can also include the evacuation of casualties on available non-medical assets and the provision of care in such circumstances, which is also referred to as CASEVAC or casualty evacuation.
+This is typically a non-medically designated vehicle.